FREE SHIPPING on orders of $85 or more

 The original Gaelic form of the name McConkey is Óconnachtaigh.
 This name can be considered a place name as it indicates that its original bearer inhabited Connaught.
 The prefix O, meaning '"grandson of" indicates descent from the original bearer.

 This web page shows only a small excerpt of our McConkey research.
-Another 363 words (26 lines of text) covering the years 189 and 1893 are included under the topic Early McConkey History in all our PDF Extended History products.
+Another 363 words (26 lines of text) covering the years 189 and 1893 are included under the topic Early McConkey History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early McConkey Notables in all our PDF Extended History products and printed products wherever possible.

 McConkey Settlers in United States in the 18th Century

 McConkey Settlers in United States in the 19th Century

 The McConkey Family Crest was acquired from the Houseofnames.com archives.
 The McConkey Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.